Data-Analytics-Project-2021/covid19-prediction/README.md

 ## Data cleaning

-The data were cleaned in our [eda repository](https://github.com/Data-Analytics-Project-2021/eda) and are stored under `datasets/`.
+The data were cleaned in our [eda repository](https://github.com/Data-Analytics-Project-2021/eda) and are stored under `cleaned_datasets/`.

+The raw sourced data are store in `raw_datasets/`.